Available on: Viki, YouTube

 Meanwhile, the Grand Priest of Light takes Sang Sang as a student believing she is the child of light.
 Their relationship dynamic is one of my favourites (along with Chen Pipi and Ning Qie’s).
 Yan Se — the Grand Priest of Divine Talismans — later finds him and confronts him about all the people he killed 15 years before in in his quest defeat the darkness (this is the massacre Ning Qie survived).

 Unable to change each other’s world perspectives both Grand Priests decide on mutual destruction and let the younger generation handle whatever comes in which ever way they think best.
 Sang Sang is asked to be a witness and collect their ashes (episode 41).

 Soon after, Ning Qie, accompanied with Mo Shan Shan returns to the capital.
-Sang Sang distressed with his new companion runs away to her newly found parents.
-Ultimately Ning Qie chooses to be with Sang Sang and lets Mo Shan Shan go in episode 48.
-Along the way it is revealed that Ning Qie spellbound with the demon spirit.
+Sang Sang distressed with his new companion — and confused with her romantic feelings towards him — runs away to her newly found parents, who happily embrace her.

 Arc 6 | Episodes 49 – 60 | The Child of Hades 🌟

 Ning Qie’s growing strength causes him to kill kill Dao Shin accidentally in battle.
 Fu Zi punishes/protects him by sending to reflect on his conduct in isolation.
 In isolation, Sang Sang visits him and reveals that she is also able to cultivate (albeit she only uses it for cooking).